oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

     ![Add table to share.](images/add-table-share.png)

-2. Verify the addition of the table to to the share.
+2. Verify the addition of the table to the data share.
+Copy and paste the following script into your SQL Worksheet, and then click the **Run Statement** icon.

     ```
     <copy>